The Lawnmower Man (film): Home media

-The theatrical version of the film was initially released on VHS and Laserdisc on August 26, 1992.
-Alongside the 108-minute theatrical version, New Line Home Video also released an unrated director's cut running 142 minutes on VHS and Laserdisc.
-The success of the unrated version alerted King to New Line's continued defiance of the order that his name be stricken from the film's credits and all marketing as the back covers stated "Based on a Story by Stephen King".
+New Line Home Video simultaneously released the 108-minute theatrical version of the film and an unrated 142-minute director's cut on VHS and LaserDisc on August 26, 1992.
+The success of the unrated version alerted King to New Line's continued defiance of the order that his name be stricken from the film's credits and all marketing, as the back covers still stated "Based on a Story by Stephen King".
 A third court order was needed to force the studio's compliance.
 As before, the court upheld the two prior judgments, but it took the extra step of imposing a penalty of $10,000 directly payable to King for every day New Line remained in contempt by defying the order.
 Additionally, the studio would have to forfeit all profits earned on the film during that same period.

 The film was released on VCD in 1996.
-The DVD, released in December 1997, contains only the theatrical cut, with scenes from the unrated edition being presented on the DVD as deleted scenes.
+The DVD, released in December 1997, contains only the theatrical cut, with scenes from the unrated edition included as deleted scenes.

 In February 1997, the director's cut was released in widescreen for the first time on double LaserDisc, featuring various special features on the C-side.
 The transfer used for the LaserDisc left King's name in the opening credits, but removed it from the title screen.

-The director's cut was released on DVD with the inclusion of the sequel Lawnmower Man 2 on October 25, 2010, in the United Kingdom, but this release suffered from poor NTSC quality transfer with the aspect ratio of 4:3 pan and scan, the extended scenes spliced-in but in the aspect ratio of 16:9.
+The director's cut was released on DVD with the inclusion of the sequel Lawnmower Man 2 on October 25, 2010, in the United Kingdom.
+However, it is a direct port of the earlier open matte NTSC LaserDisc release converted to PAL.